snonux/timr/README.md

 # timr

 A simple command-line tool to track time spent on tasks.
+It has been primarily coded using Google Gemini CLI and Claude Code CLI.

 ## About